 BENEFITS OF THE DUMBBELL BENCH PRESS

-Teaches how to maintain a stable shoulder position for everyday movements
+- Teaches you how to maintain a stable shoulder position for everyday movements

-Encourages strength development of the shoulders, and arms which improve lean muscle mass and fat burning
+- Builds upper body strength in the chest, shoulders, and arms which improves lean muscle mass and fat burning

 PERFORMING THE DUMBBELL BENCH PRESS WITH GOOD TECHNIQUE

-The dumbbells should be resting on your knees in a vertical orientation at this point as seen below
+- The dumbbells should be resting on your knees in a vertical orientation

-Next, using controlled momentum, you are going to lay yourself down while simultaneously bringing the dumbbells to your chest
+- Next, using controlled momentum, you are going to lay yourself down while simultaneously bringing the dumbbells to your chest with a pronated grip

-Keep your elbows tucked at a 45-degree angle and the dumbbells angled slightly with one end resting on your chest
+- Keep your elbows tucked at a 45-degree angle and the dumbbells angled slightly with one end resting on your chest

 - Or you can simply drop the dumbbells in a controlled manner (feel free to place mats on the floor to brace the impact)